Deema2/E-Motions/README.md

-All rights are reserved to @Giohanny for the dataset.
+All copy rights are reserved to @Giohanny for the dataset.